© 2020 ROI Hunter

 As an advertiser, you usually want to see results ASAP, right?
 To do that, algorithms will quickly settle on the few products (creatives) which drive the “best possible” results.
 Spending more of your budget on tests is always risky, so the algorithm will be fairly conservative with the product selection and will only put a fraction of budget towards testing new products.

-From the data we’ve collected, the typical distribution of spend is that 20% of the promotion’s budget is spent on the top 10-20 products and then gradually drops off until 80% of budget is spent on roughly 5% of the catalog.
-It definitely depends on catalog size and total spend, but this is a good rule of thumb.
-This behaviour is inherent, you cannot override it by any setting.
+From the data we’ve collected, the typical distribution of spend is that 20% of the promotion’s budget is spent on the top 10-20 products and then gradually drops off until 80% of budget is spent on roughly 5% of the catalogue.
+It definitely depends on catalogue size and total spend, but this is a good rule of thumb.
+This behaviour is inherent, and there’s no option to override this through settings.